ogorton/dmscatter/README.md

 Source code is located in src directory.
 To compile the program, you must have the gfortran compiler.
 From the /src/ directory, run:

-    make dmf90factor.x
+    make dmf90factor

 This places the dmf90factor.x executable in the src directory.
 Move it to your bin directory if desired.

-An example is provided in the "sample" directory.
+An example is provided in the "sample/si" directory.
 To run this example, move to the /sample/si directory and run:

     ../../src/dmf90factor.x < input.si28